mcbridemul/esp32-wifi-penetration-tool/README.md

 This project demonstrates vulnerabilities of Wi-Fi networks and its underlaying 802.11 standard and how ESP32 platform can be utilised to attack on those vulnerable spots.
 Use responsibly against networks you have permission to attack on.

 ## License
-Even though this project is licensed under MIT license (see [LICENSE](LICENSE) file for details), don't be shy or greedy and share your work.
+Even though this project is licensed under MIT license (see [LICENSE](LICENSE) file for details), don't be shy or greedy and share your work.# esp32-wifi-penetration-tool